Archive for November, 2008

 just to save 16 vertical pixels is dumb.
 Respect user’s UI muscle

-memory and put the menus and their menu items in the expected location.
+memory and put the menus and their menu items in the expected location. - No keyword search.
+Failing to have plug-ins, I could live with just

 being able to specify keyword searches.
 For people not familiar